New-Jersey-Appleseed/nj-appleseed/src/index.md

   tutorials to help individuals navigate medical debt disputes, insurance appeals, and payment negotiations.
 The site will also connect users with legal aid services and resources, making it easier for them to access the support they need.
+Welcome!
 organizations:
   - title: New Jersey Appleseed Public Interest Law Center
     body: |